wmayner/dotfiles/README.md

 ```
 This will
 - Download and install Homebrew on macOS, and brew various formulae
+- Install system packages and Neovim on Linux
 - Change default shell to zsh
 - Download and install Oh My Zsh
 - Install various Python packages